-New insights into how a baby’s brain grows show that parents can have a profound effect on how smart their child later becomes.
-The brain grows more during infancy than at any other time, doubling its volume and reaching approximately sixty percent of its adult size by one year.
+New insights into how baby brains grow show that parents can have a profound effect on how smart their child later becomes.
+The brain grows more during infancy than at any other time, doubling its volume and reaching approximately 60% of its adult size by year one!
 As the brain grows, nerve cells, (called neurons) proliferate, resembling miles of tangled electrical wire.
 The infant is born with much of this wiring unconnected.
 During the first year, these neurons grow larger, learn to work better, and connect with each other to make circuits, which enable baby to think and do more things.

 The tip of each neuron resemble finger-like feelers attempting to make connections with other nerves.
 During development two important improvements are made on the growing infant’s nervous system.

 - The number of connections between neurons increases

 - Each neuron acquires a coating called myelin, which helps the message move faster and insulates the nerves, preventing short circuits.

 This new and exciting field is called neurobiology, which in essence tells us that the more connections the nerve cells make, the smarter the child’s brain.

 Smart Tip: Smart from the start parenting is basically helping the infant’s developing brain make the right connections.